 How accurate is NIPT by GenePlanet?

-Compared to traditional screening tests, NIPT by GenePlanet offers not only higher detection rate, but also smaller percentage of false-positive results:
+Compared to traditional screening tests, NIPT by GenePlanet offers not only a higher detection rate but also a smaller percentage of false-positive results.

 How do I get NIPT by GenePlanet test?